wulcat/MeowEngine/markdowns/how_to_build.md

 - Run project/console/setup.sh to install packages
 - Run project/console/build.sh to build the project (auto runs the executable)
 - Run project/emscripten/build.sh to build the project for web
-- Run project/macos/setup.sh and run Physicat.xcodeproj and hit play button
+- Run project/macos/setup.sh and run MeowEngine.xcodeproj and hit play button

 ### Making a build
 - Documentation in progress